jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 The `Camera()` constructor takes in a single input of the camera position and instantiates the `position` attribute.
 The `front`, `right`, `up` and `worldUp` vectors are instantiated with default values.

 Now we've created our Camera class we need to include it and make calls to the library functions.
-Add `#include "camera.hpp` to the top of the `main.cpp` file and create a Camera object before the `main()` declaration.
+Add `#include "camera.hpp"` to the top of the `main.cpp` file and create a Camera object before the `main()` function declaration.

 ```cpp
 // Create camera object